 You can run your trading business with just one person behind the wheel.

-The most basic configuration of LTC is 1 server and up to 4 clients, it all depends on the capacity of your PC, if you want to run more accounts it’s advisable to use another VPS server.
+The most basic configuration of LTC is one server and up to 4 clients.
+It all depends on the capacity of your PC.
+If you want to run more accounts, it’s advisable to use another VPS server.

-VPS are a cheap alternative, otherwise, you’re taking the risk to exceed the possibilities of your PC.
-If you’d like to learn more about VPS and how to make good use of them click here.
+VPS is a cheap alternative.
+Otherwise, you’re taking the risk to exceed the possibilities of your PC.
+If you’d like to learn more about VPS and how to make good use of them, click here.

 Do you need more flexibility?

-- You can set up 1 or more LTC clients to follow 1 or more LTC servers.
+- You can set up one or more LTC clients to follow one or more LTC servers.